lukesaltweather/Akashi/docs/Tutorials/FinishChapter.rst

     | step        | :     | ts           |
     +-------------+-------+--------------+

-    The colon denotes the separation between option name and it's corresponding value.
+    The colon denotes the separation between option name and its corresponding value.

 Let's discuss our three options.